 Efficiency is the ratio of the output divided by the input.
 Here, the propellers convert mechanical energy to thrust.

-Make an initial selection of propellers from manufacturer data.
-Unfortunately, propeller testing is not standardized, and you cannot compare the data provided by different manufacturers.
+Make an initial propeller selection based on manufacturer data.
+Unfortunately, propeller testing is not standardized and you cannot compare the data provided by different manufacturers.
 You can use our thrust stand and dynamometer Series 1585 to test all your propellers with the same motor and record thrust, torque, voltage, current, motor rotation speed, and vibration.
-Optionally, you can use the database upload feature of the App that will walk you through the test process with a test script.
+Optionally, you can use the database upload feature of the app that will walk you through the test process with a test script.

 We want to measure thrust, torque and rotation speed.
 Propeller data is independent from motor data when you rely on torque and speed.
 The thrust of a specific propeller depends only on the propeller speed and the incoming air speed, not on the motor powering the propeller.
 Regardless of the motor you choose, the thrust generated will be the same at a given rotation speed.
 This property is useful to check that your tests were performed correctly.
 The data points on a thrust vs. rotation speed graph for a single propeller tested with multiple motors should all be very close to the same line as in the image below.